michaelheilmann/nucleus/README.md

 # Nucleus

-Nucleus is a C cross-platform utility library for Windows 10, Cygwin, Linux, and macOS.
+Nucleus is a cross-platform C library for Windows 10, Cygwin, Linux, and macOS protecting      from compiler and operating system idiosyncracies.
+It provides aggregate, annotation,  atomic operation, concurrency, command-line, file system, memory management, and Unicode functionality,     and more.

 Nucleus is made available publicly under the
 [MIT license](LICENSE.md)
 on